castlabs/delete-package-version-action/README.md

 ### `token`

-The access to token.
-The token must have permissions to read/write/delete packages.
-Defaults to github.token.
+**Required** The access to token.
+The token must have permissions to read/write/delete packages in the whole organization.

 ### `tag`